 When preparing your gear, the most obvious and limiting factor is the size of your vehicle.
 Plus, the lighter you pack, the easier it will be to quickly find the gear you need out on the trail.
 Also remember that “you get what you pay for,” so if you’re going to be camping often, be prepared to spend a little extra, it will be worth it in the end.

 We’ll start with perhaps the most important area of the camp: the tent.
 A poor night’s sleep can hinder the following day’s fun-level.
 Who says sleeping under the stars can’t be comfortable?
-The first question you need to answer is, "will I be able to put stakes in the ground?"
-If the answer is no, be sure to choose a free-standing tent!
+The first question you need to answer is, “will I be able to put stakes in the ground?”
+If the answer is no, like on the Rubicon Trail, be sure to choose a free-standing tent.

 Now let’s climb in the tent and get comfy.
-Therm-a-Rest’s camp mattresses ($45+) are self-inflating, reliable, compact and very easy to carry.
-Don’t let the 1.75" thickness fool you, either.
+Therm-a-Rest’s camp mattresses are self-inflating, reliable, compact and very easy to carry.
 These and similar mattresses provide excellent support and warmth in a small package.
 There are also accessories to hook two together for a couple’s night out.
-A full size air mattress is another option but are a little more time consuming to set up.
+A full size air mattress is another option but are a little more time consuming to set up – look for dual-chamber options.
 For starters, or infrequent campers, the blue foam pads ($8) also work to keep the earth from poking at your back.
 If you expect rain or damp weather, put a tarp down under your tent.
 Be sure to pull your shoes in at night!

 Choosing a sleeping bag really depends on where and when you’ll camp most often.
 If you hate going to the dry cleaners, make sure to get one that’s machine-washable!
 If you’re the type that gets cold during the night, or plan to camp in the mountains, look for a bag with a lower temperature rating.
 Springtime usually means great sleeping bag deals at Costco in their camping section.
 If you plan on sleeping with your significant other, choose a couple bags of the same brand that can most likely zip together.
 Carry a sleeping bag liner or a simple bed sheet along for the extra feeling of “home.”

 Pots, pans, and utensil sets exist in just about any camping gear aisle.
-We picked up the MSR Blacklite Classic Cookset.
 Both pots fit inside each other for compact storage!
 You can even use your old kitchen pots and cooking utensils from home, until you figure out what works best for your menu.
 The famous blue enamel camping plates, cups and bowls are not only sturdier than paper plates, obviously, but are easy to clean.
 Remember, the less trash you create, the less you’ll have to carry on your adventure.
 Bring extra trash bags!
 Grab a cheap set of dinnerware ($5-15) and it will serve you well for many years to come.
 Paper towels don’t blow away as easily as a pile of napkins.

 Clean-Up and Sanitation